What is swimmer's itch?

 For some species of schistosomes that cause swimmer's itch, toweling off may help; with other species, it will not do any good because the cercariae have already penetrated the skin while the person was in the water.

-Other treatments that have been recommended include cool compresses, bath with baking soda, baking soda paste to the rash, and colloidal oatmeal baths.
+Other treatments that have been recommended for swimmer's itch include cool compresses, bath with baking soda, baking soda paste to the rash, and colloidal oatmeal baths.

 Because the cercariae are present in greatest concentration in shallow, warmer water (where the snails are), swimmers should try to avoid these areas.
 This is often why small children seem to get worse attacks.
 Swimmer's itch may be diminished by briskly rubbing the skin with a towel immediately after leaving the water, to prevent the cercariae from having time to penetrate the skin.